 Dr. Uttma Dham is a highly educated dental implant dentist in Plantation, FL.
-Her team at Westside Dental Center, which includes periodontist Dr. Darren Pike, offers complete dental implant services under one roof.
+Her team at Westside Dental Center offers complete dental implant services under one roof.
 Dental implants are the number one solution for the replacement of missing or damaged teeth.
 To understand why, it is important to learn what they are and how they work.

 Parts of a Dental Implant

 Dental implants are typically made up of 3 separate parts: the implant post, the abutment, and the dental prosthesis.
 Below, you will learn about these parts to help you understand what implants are and how they work.

 The implant post is the most vital part of the dental implant restoration.
 It is what sets this advanced missing teeth solution apart from the other options.
 An implant is a metal post that looks like a screw with threads.
 Most implants are made of titanium but they do come in other materials.
 They are very light weight yet very durable.
 They come in a variety of shapes, diameters and lengths to accommodate different locations along the upper and lower arch.

 Dental implants have to be surgically implanted into the jaw bone to properly support a dental prosthesis.
 This can be done in one or two stages.
 A one stage dental implant is when the healing cap (the abutment) is immediately attached after the implant is implanted.
 A two stage implant involves the implant being implanted during a surgery and the incision is closed up.
 To place the abutment, a second surgery is necessary.